w4bo/AA2526-unibo-mldm/slides/05-neuralnetworks.md

 - Pros:
   - Hardware maintenance is NOT required
   - NO investment over time is required for hardware upgrades
-  - Dedicated server rooms are NOT required, energy consumption is not borne by the company
+  - Dedicated server rooms are NOT required; energy consumption is not borne by the company
 - Cons:
   - In the long run, it tends to have higher costs
   - Cons already seen for cloud-based solutions: